siakhorsand/PathFinders/README.md

 # PathFinders
- This project is a visually stunning and interactive application that generates random mazes and allows users to solve them using a variety of pathfinding algorithms.
-Whether you're a developer looking to understand algorithm implementations or simply enjoy engaging visualizations, this project has something for you.
+ This project is a visually engaging and interactive program that generates random mazes and allows usthe user to solve them using a variety of pathfinding algorithms.

-## 📈 Features
+## Features

 - **Random Maze Generation**
   - Creates new mazes with guaranteed solvability.